 Back to Blog

+Historically, companies have purchased carbon credits to make carbon neutrality claims at a company level or product level (e.g. carbon neutral flights).
+This approach has been under a lot of scrutiny recently with the European Union and other jurisdictions seeking to regulate the claims companies make to protect consumers from greenwashing.
 Corporates are increasingly turning their attention to making “climate contributions” as part of their climate action plans and requirements.
 Corporate climate contributions include all those activities which refer to actions or investments that fall outside of a company’s value chain and are intended to offset, reduce or remove residual, hard-to-abate carbon emissions in corporate supply chains.
-The Science Based Targets initiative (SBTI) has only recently published a FAQ outlining key principles for corporations on how to think about climate contributions.
-Under the SBTI terminology these are known as “Beyond Value Chain Mitigation” actions.

 Tonne-for-tonne

-A tonne-for-tonne approach is adopted when a corporate decides to purchase carbon credits and retired them to offset all of their emissions like-for-like.
+A tonne-for-tonne approach where companies purchase carbon credits and retire them like-for-like.
+If a company has 100 tonnes they need to offset, they will purchase 100 tonnes of carbon credits.
 This approach has been used by some European utilities who offer “green tariffs” to commercial and residential customers.
 These credits are bought on behalf of customers to match up all emissions linked to their non-green energy consumption in the energy mix.
 A tonne-for-tonne approach goes hand in hand with “carbon neutral” or “climate neutral” emission claims and is assessed from a carbon accounting standpoint.
-This tonne-for-tonne approach is adopted by corporates which have regulatory requirements or need a level of certainty around procurement of specific offsetting volumes.
-This approach may result in higher price sensitivity from the buyer’s perspective at large procurement volumes.
+The main challenge with this approach is that it incentivises companies to optimise for a low carbon price.

 Dollar-for-tonne

-A dollar-for-tonne approach is when a corporation allocates a budget to support carbon offsetting projects (budget-based spending), with some idea of volume projected to be delivered over time, however, the corporate in this instance is not focused on optimising for a specific volume of carbon credits and it may be willing to accept some degree of carbon delivery risk over time.
+A dollar-for-tonne approach where a budget to support carbon offsetting projects is allocated but the company is not focused on optimising for a specific volume of carbon credits and it may be willing to accept some degree of carbon delivery risk over time.
+This can be allocated today based on the projected annual budget over several years.
 This approach is used by buyers who may have a lower price sensitivity and may be able to spend more on a per tonne of CO2 equivalent avoided or removed basis.
 It is also often used as a way to support the development of innovative carbon removal companies or technologies.
 This approach is used by corporate offset buyers that don’t have stringent regulatory requirements or public pressure to offset their carbon footprint.
-Instead they are usually interested in offsetting partial emissions and publicising these climate contributions as part of their net zero plan.
+Instead, they are usually interested in offsetting partial emissions and publicising these climate contributions as part of their net zero plan.

 This approach is best illustrated by Stripe Climate's carbon removal commitments which saw the financial technology company commit $15 million as a way to pre-purchase some carbon offsets from four innovative carbon removal technology projects.